pulibrary/ops-catchall/projects/icinga2_web.md

      sudo icingacli setup token show
      ```

-     We will now need to create the fall back authentication by creating a database that will have the initial admin user.
-Create the database with the following:
+   2. Restart the Webserver and Icinga2 application then visit Icinga Web 2 in your browser to access the setup wizard and complete the installation:
       ```bash
-     sudo su -l postgres
-     createuser -P icingaweb2 # save this to lastpass createdb -E UTF8 --locale en_US.UTF-8 -T template0 -O icingaweb2 icingaweb2
-     ```

-   2. Finally visit Icinga Web 2 in your browser to access the setup wizard and complete the installation:
-      ```bash
+      sudo systemctl restart apache2
+      sudo systemctl restart icinga2
       /icingaweb2/setup
       ```
       * Enter the token you created above in step 1 select *Next*